 brother was killed in a war.

 day a crier for the Last Child came around and picked certain

 people from different families.
 The crier called my name,

 but I did not know it [then}.
 That is how I joined the Last

-The following publication contains information about Crazy Horse:
+The following publications contain information about Crazy Horse: